aadey002/truereach-app/replit.md

 ## Overview

+This is a healthcare-focused phone validation application that provides two validation modes:

+1. **Batch Upload Validation**: Upload CSV or Excel files containing phone numbers and validate them in bulk
+2. **Real-Time Validation**: Validate individual phone numbers as users type in forms

-This is a healthcare-focused phone validation application that allows users to upload CSV or Excel files containing phone numbers and validate them using the Veriphone API.
-The application identifies valid phone numbers, determines their type (mobile/landline), and flags which numbers can receive SMS messages.
-Built as a full-stack web application with a React frontend and Express backend, it provides an intuitive interface for bulk phone number validation with detailed reporting.
+The application uses the Veriphone API to identify valid phone numbers, determine their type (mobile/landline/VoIP), detect SMS capability, and provide carrier information.
+Built as a full-stack web application with a React frontend and Express backend.

+## Features

+### Batch Validation (Main App)
+- Upload CSV and Excel files (.csv, .xlsx, .xls)
+- Automatic phone column detection
+- Validates all phone numbers in the file
+- Summary dashboard showing valid/invalid counts and SMS-capable numbers
+- Detailed results table with phone type and carrier information
+- Rate limiting to respect API quotas

+### Real-Time Validation (Widget Demo)
+- Instant validation as users complete form fields
+- Detailed response with formatted phone numbers
+- Smart warnings for landlines, VoIP numbers, and invalid entries
+- Auto-formatting of phone numbers
+- Perfect for patient registration forms
+- Available at `/widget-demo` route

 ## User Preferences